Don't you love the performance review?

 With each of these, you can then create specific performance notes highlighting positive or less-than-desirable examples of behavior exhibited during the review period.

 “Moriah’s communications are crisp, timely, and comprehensive.
-She excels at making sure the people that need to know…do know.
-For example, when Moriah led the launch of our new product update, all stakeholders, customers, support agents, and salespeople were informed and even had an opportunity to ask questions before the launch.
-Moriah navigates our fast-paced environment while balancing business outcomes with ensuring we are doing the right thing for our employees.”
+She excels at making sure the people that need to know do know.
+For example, when Moriah led the launch of our new product update, all stakeholders were informed and even had an opportunity to ask questions before the launch.
+Moriah navigates our fast-paced environment, balancing business outcomes while ensuring we are doing the right thing for our employees.”

 “Sandra is a strong communicator but does not communicate key details of projects with stakeholders consistently, meaning some people are left in the dark on key matters.
-For example, in the website redesign project, Sandra and the team decided on when the new pages would launch, but Sandra did not lead the team in informing the leaders and rest of the staff about the upcoming website change, which when released, caught many people, including our CEO and key sales leaders, by surprise.”
+For example, in the website redesign project, Sandra and the team decided on when the new pages would launch, but Sandra did not lead the team in informing the leaders and the rest of the staff about the upcoming website change.
+When released, it caught many people, including our CEO and key sales leaders, by surprise.”

 “Moriah’s quality of work is exceptional.
-She sets the gold standard for planning, productivity, and organization to the point that others across the organization specifically request to work with Moriah because they trust the quality of her work and consistency in her delivery.
-Moriah is an influential player and helps to maintain high-quality standards across her team and the projects she is involved in.
-Moriah is contributing to developing others by training them on her practices and producing templates to help others learn similar quality skills.”
+She sets the gold standard for planning, productivity, and organization to the point that others across the organization specifically request to work with her because they trust the quality of her work and consistency in her delivery.
+She is also contributing to developing others by training them on her practices and producing templates to help others learn similar quality skills.”

-“Sandra is capable of producing quality work, but, in my experience working with Sandra, her best work is produced when partnered directly with me, checking each incremental step along the way and making sure that Sandra is actively pursuing completion of the task.
+“Sandra is capable of producing quality work, but only produces her best work when partnered directly with me, checking each incremental step along the way and making sure that Sandra is actively pursuing completion of the task.
 For example, Sandra committed to delivering a recommendation for changes to our learning system this quarter.
-When I approached Sandra to ask about the progress of this goal, Sandra informed me that she had not yet started work on the task that was coming due in just a few weeks.
-Sandra got started, but needed a significant amount of direct interaction with me to make it through the task, including a few course corrections such as compliance requirements and reporting.
+When I approached Sandra to ask about the progress of this goal, she informed me that she had not yet started work on the task that was coming due in just a few weeks.
+Sandra got started but needed a significant amount of direct interaction with me to make it through the task, including a few course corrections such as compliance requirements and reporting.
 Further emphasis and skill in time management, understanding the requirements of the task, and keeping stakeholders informed along the way will help to improve the quality of Sandra’s work.”

 Remember, be specific.
 Using concrete examples to help justify your comments in each area will generate much better feedback rather than vague phrases like "they are a team player".
 The more you can justify it with prior examples, KPIs, and metrics, the better.